Commit Object(s)

 Committing Objects

-When you commit an object, the current value is saved.
-This means that you cannot roll back to the previous values of the object using the rollback object activity of a microflow.
+When you commit an object which is in memory, changes to the values are saved in the database.
+Once it is committed, you cannot roll back to the previous values of the object using the Rollback object activity of a microflow.

 Mendix mimics this behavior for non-persistable entities.
-Committing a non-persistable entity means that you cannot use a rollback object activity to go back to the previous values, although the rollback error handling in a microflow rolls back to the original values.
+This means that performing a commit on a non-persistable entity means that you cannot use a Rollback object activity to go back to the previous values.

 Autocommit and Associated Objects

-When an object is committed through a default Save button, a commit activity, or web services, it always triggers the commit events.
-The platform also evaluates all associated objects.
+When an object in memory is committed through a default Save button, a commit activity, or web services, it always triggers the commit events.
 To guarantee data consistency, the platform may also autocommit associated objects.

 An autocommit is an automatic commit from the platform, which is done to keep the domain model in sync.
 If your application ends up having autocommitted objects, then you will have a modeling error.
 Since an association is also a member of an object, the association is stored in the database as well.
 This means that if you create an order line inside an order and the order line is the parent of the association, when you commit the order line, the order is autocommitted.